 - I can store all of my writing “stuff” in one place for each project.
 For my novel, this includes my outline, the actual manuscript, character sheets, photos of my characters (pulled from lookalikes on the Internet), setting sheets (again, including pictures), and other research, whether in the form of notes or full pages from the Web.

 - It has various ways to organize and look at your project.
 You can write in full screen.
 You can write in split screen so that you can look at your notes or character sheets on one side while you type a chapter on the other.
-You can use the cork board view to see summaries of various scenes and even move chapters or scenes around right from this view.
+Use the cork board view to see summaries of various scenes and even move chapters or scenes around right from this view.
 You can look at your whole manuscript at once or look at just one scene at a time.

 - It is set up to help you self-publish.
 I haven’t decided yet whether I am going to self-publish my novel or go the traditional route, but the tools are here.
 Scrivener can automatically compile your book into ePub format (and other formats).
 I already have plans to help clients by using Scrivener to format their books for electronic publication.

 - I can set targets for my writing.
 If I want to write a thousand words a day or if I want my novel to be 100,000 words long, I can set project and session targets, and Scrivener will let me know when I have reached my goals.

 It is a surprise that although I have used it for my novel and my blog (yes, I am writing in it right now) for a couple of months, I have only scratched the surface of what Scrivener can do.
 My only real complaint is that sometimes it is a little difficult to find out how to do something without searching the help file or the Web.
 So, while the interface could be more user friendly, there is a lot packed into this little program.